19hours/sg-statutes/Acts/Employment Agencies Act.md

 ### Employment agency deemed to be a public place

 26\.
-For the purposes of section 21 of the Minor Offences Act [Cap.
-184] every employment agency shall be deemed to be a public place.
+For the purposes of section 21 of the Minor Offences Act every employment agency shall be deemed to be a public place.

 [20